 Mike Hollis (00:37:59):

 I was talking about the human brain is much more powerful than you think that’s true.
 Human brain is much more powerful than you think.
-You, you, you are so much more, uh, you have so many more abilities than you can possibly imagine. but it, it takes that person to challenge those abilities, to understand that they can actually do them.
-If you’re not going to challenge yourself in, in certain abilities or whatever it is you’re doing, you’ll never know how good you’re going to be.
-So take risks, have failures.
+You, you, you are so much more, uh, you have so many more abilities than you can possibly imagine. but, it takes that person to challenge those abilities, to understand that they can actually do them.
+If you’re not going to challenge yourself, in certain abilities or whatever it is you’re doing, you’ll never know how good you’re going to be.
+So take risks, and have failures.
 It’s okay.
 We all have them.
 It’s going to happen as part of life.

 Zach Colman (00:38:29):

 Yeah, it’s, it’s in, uh, I, it’s funny in this day of social media, I, I’m a millennial and I do social media for my, for my players and for all my clients and stuff like that.
 But it’s funny, cause I’m kind of, I’m a millennial, I’m at the very beginning of a millennial as Garney five, but I’ve never taken a selfie in my life.
 I’ve never been one to, you know, have that mentality of, uh, I think I was, I’m an introvert.
 I was an introvert and I had to push myself to be an extrovert.
 Once I started growing my business as part of the game and trying to help people.
 And I, I, I think that it’s really hard with how social media has been pushed to that.
 Cause I’m very similar to you in that aspect.
 I, you know, I worked really hard.